Early College Credit Program

 After I send in the application, how soon will I hear from UW-Stevens Point?

-Once a student’s application is complete (application, high school transcripts, and ACT score report), UWSP will review the information and send out a letter to the student and the high school within several weeks.
+Once a student's application is complete (application, high school transcripts, and ACT score report), UWSP will review the information and send a letter to the student and the high school within several weeks.
 If Advanced Placement (AP) courses fulfill a prerequisite for a course, scores will also be required upon completion of the application.
 If accepted, this letter will indicate which courses are offered and approved for the semester.
-The letter will also include information on the pre-registration session that all first-time Youth Options students are required to attend.
+The letter will also include information about the registration session that all first-time ECCP students are required to attend.

 Do I need to do anything before I register?

-Yes - you will need to attend a pre-registration information session.
+Yes - you will need to attend a registration information session.
 There will be information about this session in your acceptance letter.

 When will I register for my class(es)?